 Lucerne, or Luzern in German, is a beautiful city in Central Switzerland.
-The city is located on Lake Lucerne and is surrounded by the Swiss Alps.
+The city is located on Lake Lucerne and surrounded by the Swiss Alps.
 It is not surprising that Lucerne is often included in any traveler’s choice and itinerary for when they visit Switzerland.
-Lucerne has a historic Old Town with beautiful frescoes on the buildings, medieval wooden bridges that cross the river Reuss, a wide selection of museums and attractions, the lake, and the accessibility to mountain peaks like Pilatus or Titlis.
+Lucerne has a historic Old Town with beautiful frescoes and medieval wooden bridges that cross the river Reuss.
+It also has a wide selection of museums and attractions, the lake, and the accessibility to mountain peaks like Pilatus or Titlis.

 In this article you will find our Top Things to do in Lucerne, and a suggestion on a hotel with an incredible view!

 Lucerne city highlights, the old town and the bridges

 Lucerne is not a big city and is easily explored by foot.
 There are two medieval wooden bridges not far from each other which are a must-see for any first-time visitor to the city.
 What is so special about the bridges, the Kapellbrücke and the Spreuerbrücke, is that on the inside they are decorated with painted panels describing Swiss and local history.

 The Kapellbrücke, or Chapel Bridge, is the longest of the two wooden bridges.
 The 205 meter long bridge dates from the 14th century.
 The painted panels inside of the bridge were added in the 17th century.
 Together with the Water Tower, which has served as archive, prison, or even torture chamber, the Chapel bridge and the water tower are definitely the most famous landmarks of Lucerne.
 In Summer the Chapel Bridge is all decorated with flowers which makes it even more picturesque.
 The bridge has suffered from a terrible fire in 1993, which destroyed almost two-third of the bridge and many of its historic paintings.
 The bridge has since then been restored.